Ellen Somekawa, Executive Director

 The FACTS school pledge helps to unite the FACTS community around our core values and aspirations; it is the base upon which we build our school culture.
 In an effort to create and preserve our unique school culture, Trish models the school pledge by encouraging students and staff to “practice creative expression” and “act with courage.”
 Whether it is bringing music to our recess yard, teaching a line dance to our staff, or performing at one of our ritual calendar events, Trish demonstrates the power of the arts in building a healthy and joyful school environment., which helps to create the unique school culture present at FACTS.

-As Lower School Director of School Culture, Trish works in collaboration with the Upper School Director of School Culture and Administrative Team, to cultivate and maintain an environment of respect and care for the whole school community.
+As Lower School Director of School Culture, Trish works in collaboration with the Upper School Director of School Culture and Administrative Team to cultivate and maintain an environment of respect and care for the whole school community.
 Trish supports teachers of the students in our younger grades as students learn and practice the skills of being a learner and being a caring community member.
 Trish teaches and models mindfulness practices, reminding both students and staff that paying attention to breathing and to the needs of our bodies helps to support our well being and ability to be prepared for learning.

 Trish has over 10 years experience in Behavioral/Mental Health and Performing Arts.
-Trish began practicing and honing facilitating her knowledge in these skills as Milieu Director at Warwick Family Services/Girl Space, as well as Case Manager at the Public Health Management Corporation (PHMC).
+Trish began practicing and honing her knowledge in these skills as Milieu Director at Warwick Family Services/Girl Space, as well as Case Manager at the Public Health Management Corporation (PHMC).
 Trish has been trained in the Sanctuary Model, Suicide Prevention and Safety Crisis Management.
 She has worked extensively as a dance teacher and choreographer throughout the United States, combining practices of mental health and performing arts, using dance as a healing art and therapy.
 Trish will maintain a career in psychological/social human behavior and the performing arts.